thediscordcoder/discord-server-nuke/README.md

 It is most effective when you type messages into every channel possible to get the bot spamming everyone in more than one channel

+feel free to submit suggestions and improvements in the issues section!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~